ablaom/MachineLearningInJulia2020/tutorials.md

 [list](https://github.com/JuliaData/Tables.jl/blob/master/INTEGRATIONS.md))
 have a scientific type of `Table` and can be used with such models.

-The simplest example of a table is a the julia native *column table*, which is just a named tuple of equal-length vectors:
+The simplest example of a table is the julia native *column table*, which is just a named tuple of equal-length vectors:

 ```julia